- What are Agile estimations and why they are used?

 What are Agile estimations and why they are used?

 Experienced readers should skip this paragraph and go straight to the next one.
 If you feel that you would like to be reminded why estimating work matters, let’s start.
-First of all, it does not matter if you do Agile or not, estimations serve the same purpose:
+First of all, it does not matter if you use Agile or not, estimations serve the same purpose:

 - To understand how much effort or resources specific task or project will require to be successfully completed